Order the spring issue here

 In the age of opportunism

-VIRUS: An Italian writer and physicist has forged while the corona iron is hot.
-But paradoxically, his message drowns in the banalities that he believes should give way to mathematical realities.
+VIRUS: An Italian writer and physicist has wrought while the corona iron is hot.
+But his message is, paradoxically, drowning in the banalities that he believes should depart from mathematical realities.

 The nature of man's blind zone

-A GOOD NATURE?: In the philosopher Arne Johan Vetlesen's new book, environmental problems are a symptom that our way of thinking is completely wrong.
-Do we need to open up to the fact that everything around us is animated?
+A GOOD NATURE?
+In the philosopher Arne Johan Vetlesen's new book, the environmental problems are a symptom that our thinking is completely wrong.
+May we perhaps open ourselves to the fact that everything around us is the soul?

 A crescendo of anxiety